convexset/meteor-three-way/README.md

 ... which one might find to be particularly useful.

+###### Style, Attribute and Class Bindings

+ Style bindings are done via: `data-bind="style: {font-weight: v1|preProc, font-size: v2|preProc; ...}"`.
+Things work just like the above html binding.

+ Attribute bindings are done via: `data-bind="attr: {disabled: v1|preProc, ...}"`.
+Things also work just like html bindings.

+ Class bindings are done via: `data-bind="class: {class1: bool1|preProc; ...}"`.
+However, things work more like the visible and disabled bindings in that the values to be bound to will be treated as boolean-ish.

 #### View Model to View Only Elements

 It is easy to specify fields that are "view model only".
 They don't even have to be declared in the set up.